 Traverses the list and collects type information and other relevant data from each file.

 Monitors the files for changes that might affect the IntelliSense list and updates the list as needed.
 Scripts on remote stores (such as those referenced using HTTP) do not get monitored.

 Objects defined in remote files that are downloaded by Visual Studio.

 Objects specified in XML documentation comments, such as parameters and fields.

 When IntelliSense is unable to determine the type of an object, it provides options for statement completion using identifiers in the active document.
 For more information, see Statement Completion for Identifiers.

 document objects and their members.

 Number.
-For more information about intrinsic objects, see Intrinsic Objects.
+For more information about intrinsic objects, see Standard built-in objects.